billthefish/LDrawDesignPad/docs/readme.txt

 Technic Ribbed Hoses (79.dat for endpoints)
 Technic Flexible Axles (stud3a.dat for endpoints) Technic Flex-System Hose (76.dat for endpoints)
-Hose 12L (Parts not yet official)
+Hose 12L

 Usage:
 Place the endpoints where you want them.
 Ensure they are listed on adjacent lines Select the two lines with the endpoints.
-Select Generate Bendible Object from the Tools menu
+Select Generate Bendible Object from the Tools menu (Ctrl-B)

 4. Plugin Capability
 --------------------